hey68you/digiQclock/README.md

 --frameless    ===> borderless window
---hide-dimmer  ===> don't display the 'ghost' background 00:00:00 LED effect (good if you're not using monospaced fonts) --blink-colon  ===> blinking colon separator
+--hide-dimmer  ===> don't display the 'ghost' background 00:00:00 LED effect (good if you're not using monospaced fonts) --blink-colon  ===> blinking colon separator --show-border  ===> show a 1pt border of same color as foreground color

 Here's a full example: